baruch/wire-sysmon/README.md

 wire-sysmon
 ===========

-wire-sysmon is a system monitor written in C with [libwire](libwire) and presenting a simple web-app to display the current system status.
+wire-sysmon is a system monitor written in C with [libwire][libwire] and presenting a simple web-app to display the current system status.

 Thanks
 ------

-This application is derived from [linux-dash](dash) and uses the web-app side (html, js, css) unmodified.
+This application is derived from [linux-dash][dash] and uses the web-app side (html, js, css) unmodified.

 Author
 ------